 You need a map to find Armathwaite!
 Park on the road towards Lazonby outside the village.
 Egress is river left above Armathwaite weir.
 Follow the footpath through the field to the road.
 You are not supposed to use the farm road!

-You can also carry on paddling downstream to the Bridge just 500m or so below Armathwaite weir, egress here river right onto PROW and onto the road, where there is suitable parking, but during busy times spaces could be limited.
+You can also carry on paddling downstream to the Armathwaite bridge just 500m or so below Armathwaite weir, egress here river right onto PROW and onto the road. where there is suitable parking, but during busy times spaces could be limited.
 If you portage the weir best to go River right.

 Transfers can also be done via the train for this trip.